Leor8a/leor8a.github.io/_pages/curriculum.md

 March 2019 - PRESENT

 Founder of Tequila Freak Website, a one man studio.
-Founder, manager and creator of www.tequilafreak.com,a website for Computer Graphic Lovers.
+Founder, manager and creator of www.tequilafreak.com, a website for Computer Graphic Lovers.
 TequilaFreak.com holds my portafolio of proyects that I was involved into on the past years, and a blog, where I can talk about CG and my favorite stuff.

-**Junior iOS Developer**
+**iOS Developer Jr**
 Company: New Land Apps
 June 2018 - March 2019